⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Innovative Medicine

-Prescription pharmaceuticals for various therapeutic areas.
+Pharmaceutical products for various therapeutic areas.

 MedTech

-Medical devices and technology solutions for surgical and other needs.
+Medical devices and technology solutions.

 🎯 WHY THIS MATTERS